Drupal - Basic: Tables in Drupal

 screenshot wysisyg

-screenshot wysisyg table properties header options
+screenshot wysisyg table header options

 screenshot wysisyg table